madskjeldgaard/tidal-maxmsp/README.md

 It lets you receive and manipulate data from Tidal parameters and either control visuals in Jitter, use MaxMsp as a synthesis engine for Tidal or whatever your heart desires.

-To be able to use it you need to have Tidal Cycles installed as well as cabal.
+To be able to use it you need to have Tidal Cycles installed as well as cabal ([learn more]: https://tidalcycles.org/getting_started.html ).

 ![tidal-maxmsp](tidal-max.gif)